Huronia Road Transportation Improvements & Trunk Sanitary Sewer

 Phases 3 & 4 of the Municipal Class Environmental Assessment process were completed for the study area in consideration of the physical, natural, cultural/heritage, social and economic environments.
 The proposed design alternatives were evaluated in consideration of these criteria.
 After this analysis, and the agency and public input provided, the preferred design alternatives were chosen.

-Get EA Study Details
+Get EA study details

 Public Information Centre